Ricoh fi-8170 Driver, Scanner Not Detected, PaperStream Capture Errors, and Scan Line Issues

 What was tried: Driver reinstall attempts did not restore detection while the affected updates were present.

-What this turned out to be: A Windows update regression affecting scanner detection.
+What this turned out to be: A Windows 11 24H2 scanner detection regression, not a missing driver.

 Where this sometimes ended: Installing a later cumulative update resolved the detection issue without changing the scanner driver.